 Summary and conclusions

-- The burden of proof is the obligation that people have to provide sufficient supporting evidence for any arguments that they make, either as part of their original statements, or in response to their opponent’s questions.
+- The burden of proof (“onus probandi” in Latin) is the obligation to provide sufficient supporting evidence for claims that you make.

 - For example, if someone claims that ghosts exist, then the burden of proof means that they need to provide evidence that supports this.